-spectra of template stars from the IRTF spectral library (Cushing et al. 2005; Rayner et al. 2009).
+Reduced spectra were put in vacuum wavelengths using the formula from Ciddor (1996).
+We put spectra in the stars' rest frame by cross-correlating them with the spectra of template stars from the IRTF spectral library (Cushing et al. 2005; Rayner et al. 2009).
 For stars of M4.5 to M6.5 we used the M5V template Gl 51, and for later-type stars we used the M9V template LHS 2065.
-As a test we tried cross-correlating our spectra with different templates from the IRTF library and found that differences in the derived radial velocity offset were small (~ 1 resolving element) provided the template was within $\simeq 3$ spectral subtypes of the target star.
+As a test we tried cross-correlating our spectra with different templates from the IRTF library and found that differences in the derived radial velocity offset were small (~1 resolving element) provided the template was within \simeq 3 spectral subtypes of the target star.

 Newton et al. (2014) noted that for high S/N spectra Spextool underestimates the error, because of the presence of correlated noise.
-However, Newton et al. (2014) targets are significantly brighter and have higher S/Nthan our targets (S/N > 200 versus > 90).
-At S/N> 200 Poisson errors are almost negligible, but are likely the dominant source of noise for our spectra.
+However, Newton et al. (2014) targets are significantly brighter and have higher S/N than our targets (S/N > 200 versus >90).
+At S/N > 200 Poisson errors are almost negligible, but are likely the dominant source of noise for our spectra.
 As a test, we took the individual 1D spectra (just prior to stacking with xcombxpec) of 15 random stars from our sample and then re-stacked them into two spectra of each star (using just half the unstacked spectra in each case).
 We did the same for the corresponding A0V star.
-We find that differences in equivalent widths between the stacks of the same star are consistent within Poisson or photon noisebased errors except the five stars where the S/N was \gg 150.
+We find that differences in equivalent widths between the stacks of the same star are consistent within Poisson or photon noise-based errors except the five stars where the S/N was \gg 150.
 For these targets the errors are scaled according to the scatter in the stacking.

-Reduced spectra of all companions are included with this manuscript.
+Reduced spectra of the 44 mid- to late-M dwarf companions used in this paper are included with this manuscript.